sinnwerkstatt/runrestic/README.md

 keep-hourly =  5
 ```

+Alternatively you can also just use JSON.
 For a more comprehensive example see the [example.toml](https://github.com/sinnwerkstatt/runrestic/blob/master/sample/example.toml)
  or check the [schema.json](https://github.com/sinnwerkstatt/runrestic/blob/master/runrestic/runrestic/schema.json)

 ## Getting started